Regulatory Issues Freeze Bill Gates-Backed COVID-19 Study

 A Seattle-based study of how COVID-19 spreads through the community has put its project on hold at the FDA’s request until it receives an Emergency Use Authorization (EUA) for its lab-developed test and self-swab kit.

-The agency has received criticism from the research community for its handling of the case, with questions being raised about why the FDA asked the researchers to stop temporarily instead of working with them to resolve the regulatory issues, which also include the requirement to have IRB approval.
+The agency has received criticism from the research community for its handling of the case, with questions being raised about why the FDA asked the researchers to stop temporarily instead of working with them to resolve the regulatory issues.

-The Seattle Coronavirus Assessment Network (SCAN) said the FDA asked it to pause testing of the home-based, self-collected COVID-19 samples it uses in its research project until it has received an EUA for its at-home test.
-The test has already received authorization from the Washington State Department of Health and has not raised safety or accuracy questions with the agency but requires an additional EUA because it is used by the patient at home.
+The Seattle Coronavirus Assessment Network (SCAN) said the FDA asked it to pause testing of the home-based, self-collected COVID-19 samples it uses in its research project until it has received an EUA for the test.